 Another study, published in Alimentary Pharmacology and Therapeutics, explored the relationship between cholesterol and GERD.
 The results indicated that people who consumed more cholesterol, saturated fatty acids, and more calories from fat experienced more GERD symptoms.

 Other food flare-ups

-Carbonated drinks can worsen the symptoms of GERD.
+Carbonated drinks can worsen the symptoms.
 There are also other foods that some doctors recommend people with GERD avoid.
-Foods that may cause GERD to flare up include:
+Foods that may cause GERD to flare up include;

 3. Carbonated beverages.

 4. Acidic drinks such as orange juice and coffee.

 While there is little clinical evidence that these foods are linked to GERD, the experiences of some people with the condition suggests that these foods may make symptoms worse and should, therefore, be avoided.

 FOODS THAT MAY HELP WITH GERD SYMPTOMS

 Until recently, GERD was not very well understood.
 There was little clinical evidence to suggest that changing the diet could change the symptoms.
 A 2013 study of over 500 people found that some foods appear to reduce the incidence of GERD symptoms.
 Foods that may reduce symptoms include

 - Protein from low-cholesterol sources such as tuna, salmon, cashews, almonds, and lentils.